sumimhasan/PixDetect/README.md

-# Nudity Detection CNN with ResNet
+# Image Detection CNN with ResNet

 This project uses a pretrained ResNet model to classify images into three categories: